 POSER will use a mix of reality-based and simulated underwater environments to cover the main aspects and challenges encountered when planning and executing underwater photogrammetry surveys.
-The results of these simulations output experimental image sets (Figure 1) which can be used to understand basic underwater imaging concepts, for example ground sample distance, image overlap and side lap, best artificial lighting configuration.
-These data sets can then be processed in different photogrammetric software solutions and analyzed to show differences in the achievable potential accuracy.
+The results of these simulations produce experimental image datasets (Figure 1) which can be used to help understanding basic underwater imaging concepts, such as ground sample distance (GSD), image overlap and side lap, artificial lighting configuration to name a few.
+These data sets can then be processed using different photogrammetric software solutions and analyzed to show and compare differences in the achievable potential accuracy.

-In the rest of the paper the main functionalities of the POSER simulator are explained along with preliminary results and relevant examples from different underwater application fields.
+The rest of the paper explains the POSER simulator's main functionalities, along with preliminary results and relevant examples from different underwater application fields.

 POSER simulator in BLENDER

-A preliminary study of an underwater simulator was implemented in Blender to plan and analyze common camera networks utilized by NOAA, National Parks Service, and Scripps Institution of Oceanography researchers as depicted inFigure 2 (Giuseffi 2020).
-The simulator shows, in real time, the movement of the camera over a scene, with an adjacent view of the camera’s local view.
-The rendered images are then processed in a SfM+MVS application, allowing for straightforward comparison of the 3D reconstructions.
-POSER builds upon these first experiences adding a rigorous yet flexible modelling of water air glass interfaces in Blender (Nakath et al., 2022) for assessing the impact of residual systematic errors introduced by non-centered dome ports and flat ports (Menna et al., 2020; Nocerino et al., 2021; She et al., 2022; Rofalski et al., 2022), and extending the analyses to optical aberrations such as field curvature with dome ports and astigmatism with flat ports (Menna et al., 2016, 2017), an extension to cylindrically shaped ports is also included.
+A preliminary project of an underwater simulator was implemented in Blender to plan and analyze common camera networks utilized by NOAA, National Parks Service, and Scripps Institution of Oceanography researchers (Figure 2, Giuseffi 2020).
+The simulator shows the camera's movement over a scene in real-time, with an adjacent view of the camera’s local view.
+The rendered images are then processed in an SfM+MVS application, allowing a straightforward comparison of the 3D reconstructions.
+POSER builds upon this first experience, adding rigorous yet flexible modelling of water-air-glass interfaces in Blender (Nakath et al., 2022).
+This component is necessary for assessing the impact of residual systematic errors